prildy/mestara-034cd/index.md

       - title: Mestara Convo Club
         title_align: left
         content: >
-          *Selected mentees will take part in 6-week intensive personal development program.*

-          Our intensive program will help fresh graduates to achieve their full potential.
-Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with orientation towards career success.
+          Our 8-session long program that will help Indonesian women or girls to improve English speaking and listening skills and boost confidence in a professional setting.
+A great place to practice English conversation skill and be more fluent!
         content_align: left
         actions:
           - label: Learn More